Bicycle Accident FAQ

 Why Witnesses Can Make Or Break A Bicycle Traffic Accident Claim

 Bicyclists are often treated with suspicion both by motorists and police that may be called to the scene of the accident.
-So it's imperative if you've been involved in a traffic accident while riding your bicycle that you gather the name and contact information of any witnesses at the scene so that your bicycle accident attorney can help with determining negligence and liability.
+So it's imperative if you've been involved in a traffic accident while riding your bicycle that you gather the name and contact information of any witnesses at the scene so that your experienced bike accident attorney can help with determining negligence and liability.

 What Not To Do After A Bicycle Traffic Accident

 Because bicyclists are often falsely blamed for the accident by the motorist and even police, it's imperative you don't make common mistakes that will sabotage your claim.
 These include: